tomas-fryza/avr-course/labs/08-asm/README.md

 ## Experiments on your own

-### Version: Real hardware
+1. Program a 16-bit LFSR-based pseudo-random generator in assembly language and display values at UART.
+What LFSR taps provide the maximum length of generated sequence?

-1. In assembly, program a function `void burst_asm(uint8_t length)` to generate a variable number of short pulses at output pin.
+2. In assembly, program a function `void burst_asm(uint8_t length)` to generate a variable number of short pulses at output pin.
 Let the pulse width be the shortest one.
 Write the same function `void burst_c(uint8_t length)` in C and compare duration of both functions.
 Use a logic analyzer, verify the pulse width and calculate the CPU frequency accordingly.

-2. In assembly, program your own delay function with one parameter that specifies the delay time in microseconds.
+3. In assembly, program your own delay function with one parameter that specifies the delay time in microseconds.
 Use a logic analyzer or oscilloscope to verify the correct function when generating pulses on the ATmega328P output pin.
 Use this function to generate the following acoustic tones: [C2, D2, E2, F2, G2, and A2](https://pages.mtu.edu/~suits/notefreqs.html).

-### Version: Both SimulIDE and real hardware

-3. Verify that assembly function `rand8_asm` is able to generate an 8-bit sequence of maximum length for taps 7, 5, 4, 3.

-4. Program a 16-bit LFSR-based pseudo-random generator in assembly language and display values at UART.
-What LFSR taps provide the maximum length of generated sequence?

-5. In assembly, program a function to find a maximum value of input array.
-Transmit the result via UART.

-6. In assembly, program a function for sorting three input values in descending order.

-7. In assembly, program interrupt service routine for Timer/Counter1 overflow.
+4. In assembly, program an interrupt service routine for Timer/Counter1 overflow.

 <a name="report"></a>